 Booklice can be difficult and most people discover them in the kitchen, which is not the best place to be applying insecticides.
-However, our new product for 2016 Organisect comes very highly recommended to use where a dust/powder is not suitable, can be used all around the home and is completely safe to use around children and pets.
+However, OA2KI can be used all around the home and is completely safe to use around children and pets.

 We suggest you test a small area of the surface to ensure staining will not occur.

-As Booklice are moisture dependant, the use of Diatomaceous Earth is the ideal control measure.
+As Booklice are moisture dependant, the use of Smite (Diatomaceous Earth) is the ideal control measure.